 - Were related parties used in the clean-up efforts?
 Were the costs associated with the related parties equivalent to what could have occurred with unrelated parties?

-- What reimbursements are appropriate, if any, for use of internal resources that were devoted from other claimant’s efforts?
+- What reimbursements are appropriate, if any, for use of internal resources?

 - On multiple occasions, addressed stigma damages associated with prior environmental clean-up activities.
 This generally involved gathering market evidence of comparable transactions that were not affected by the prior environmental challenges.